 4) More breathing room for paying back company retirement plan loans after you leave your employer – No judgments if you have a 401K loan outstanding, although it’s seldom a good idea financially.
 More so, up until the new tax bill, you had to pay off that loan within 60 days of leaving your job.
 Now you have more time to pay off the loan if you leave your job, as it’s not due until your tax return deadline.

-5) Charitable deductions, bunching deductions and Donor Advised Funds – With so many of the itemized deductions eliminated under the new tax bill, many Americans will likely start to oscillate years of taking the standard deduction and bunching itemized deductions.
+5) Charitable deductions, bunching deductions, Donor Advised Funds, and Qualified Charitable Distributions (QCDs) – With so many of the itemized deductions eliminated under the new tax bill, many Americans will likely start to oscillate years of taking the standard deduction and bunching itemized deductions.
 For those charitably inclined, it might make sense to contribute to a donor-advised fund at somewhere like Schwab or Fidelity to take the immediate charitable deduction and then allocate those funds to your charity of choice over time.
 With the AGI limit for cash contribution deductions to charities increasing to 60%, donor-advised funds are even more advantageous for some people.

 6) Municipal bond market – The new tax bill affects the municipal bond market in a myriad ways.
 We’ll likely see curtailed supply due to the loss of the tax exemption on refunding bonds, lower demand from corporate buyers due to their lower tax rates, and possibly higher demand from individuals in high tax states looking for tax breaks due to the cap on their State and Local Taxes (SALT) deduction.
 The biggest thing to watch out for over the long-term is potential muni issuer credit deterioration due to the SALT deduction changes.